zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 In the dialogue, Canada is apparently mad at the Un ited States and their military – their army and navy – is doing military exercises  near the border.
 Tania says, “I think they’re trying to send us a message.”
 “To  send (someone) a message” means to make sure that the person understands exac tly what you’re thinking without necessarily saying it directly to them.
 So , we’re communicating something but it isn’t necessarily in words.

 Emilio says, “They (meaning the evil Canadians) are  just saber-rattling.”
 A “saber” (saber) is a large sword that’s sharp that you could kill someone with.
 “To rattle” (rattle) is to make a noise.
 Often whe n you have pieces of metal that are next to each other they may make a noise like t his: [rattling sound].
 That wasn’t a saber, those were actually the pens that I  have in this blue cup I keep here next my microphone that has a lot of pens and pencils and that sort of thing.
 I guess you use a pen to kill someone – possible.
-Anyway, “saber-rattling” is an old expression that means a certain country is tryi ng to demonstrate or show someone else that they are militarily powerful.
+Anyway, “saber-rattling” is an old expression that means a certain country is trying to demonstrate or show someone else that they are militarily powerful.
 So , they may do military exercises or they may do things that show their mil itary in action.
 That’s saber- rattling.

 Emilio says, “They (the Canadians) think we’re amas sing weapons near the border and they’re posturing.”
 “To amass” (amass) means to collect or gather as many items of a certain thing as you can and put th em all in one place.
 I have amassed several pens and pencils in my blue cup her e on the desk.
 A “weapon” is something that will hurt you, something physical  typically, a tool, if you will, for hurting someone: a knife, a gun, that sort of thing  – a pen.
 So Canada thinks the U.S. is amassing weapons near the border, and the C anadians, in response to this, are posturing.
 “To posture” (posture) as a v erb means to present yourself in a certain way to convey a certain impression on the  other person.
 It’s often used